fastn-stack/fastn/Cheatsheet.md

 ## `set-list($a: mutable list, v: list)`

-This is a default ftd function that will assign the a new list `v` to the existing mutable list `a`.
+This is a default ftd function that will assign a new list `v` to the existing mutable list `a`.

 ```ftd